Wisbell/todo-api-nestjs/README.md

 ## Project Todo List
 - [ ] Decide on JSON authentication or Cookie sessions.
 Both?
 Chooseable in config?
 - [ ] Pick a database to use - Postgres?
-  - [x] Use In-memory DB for now https://github.com/nestjs-addons/in-memory-db/
+  - [x] Use In-memory DB for now -> Use array of modeled data
 - [ ] Model Data
 - [ ] User can log in
 - [ ] User can log out
+- [ ] Can invalidate json tokens
 - [ ] User can create a todo
 - [ ] User can get all of their todos
 - [ ] User can get one of their todos